nilsramsperger/GroLi/README.md

 ### Misc
 - [ ] Add app icon
 - [ ] Add schema update logic
+- [ ] Combine all ShoppingList use cases into one
+- [ ] Separate Views for iOS and macOS
+- [ ] Style the SwipeableProductView

+### UI tests
+- iOS
+  - [ ] Create UITest for the plus button
+  - [ ] Create UITest for the swipe remove
+  - [ ] Create UITest for sorting
+  - [ ] Add UITest for checking
+- macOS
+  - [ ] Create UITest for the context menu plus button
+  - [ ] Create UITest for the context menu remove
+  - [ ] Create UITest for sorting
+  - [ ] Add UITest for checking
+- [ ] Make all Tests run in CI

 ## Questions
 - Can ViewModel tests be omitted, if UITests are present?